SF-WDI-LABS/tunely-angular/docs/sprint4.md

 > HTTP DELETE often [doesn't have a defined body.](http://tools.ietf.org/html/rfc7231#section-4.3.5)

-1. Test it with curl or postman.
+1. Find an album ID and test it with curl or postman.

 1. Connect it to the database and delete the specified album.